 Training and induction packages help to ensure that staff are fully trained on all policies and procedures relevant to their work.
-Establishments should ensure that training and development plans are in place and that these are reviewed periodically.
+Establishments should ensure that training and development plans are in place to maintain competence and that these are reviewed periodically.
+In assessing individual needs for training, DIs are expected to consider the full range of people who may access relevant material.